 The MALCS programme is designed to be completed by full-time student in one academic year or part-time students in two academic years.
 Each academic year comprises two semesters: Semester 1 (Fall) and Semester 2 (Spring).
 Semester 1 normally commences in September and ends in December, while Semester 2 normally commences in January and ends in May.
 Exact starting and ending date of a semester shall be prescribed by the School Senate.

-All courses in our programme are offered during weekdays' evening hours from 6:30PM to 9:30PM or on Saturday from 2:30PM to 5:30PM.
-Occasionally a course may be offered on a weekday from 1:30PM to 4:30PM.
+All courses in our programme are offered during weekdays' evening hours from 6:30PM to 9:30PM.
+Occasionally a course may be offered on a weekday.